talkjs/talkjs-react/README.md

 ## Design notes

 This library has been designed to be maximally forward-compatible with future TalkJS features.
 The `talkjs` package is a peer dependency, not a direct dependency, which means you can control which TalkJS version you want to be on.
-It also means you won't need to wait for a new version of `talkjs-react` to be published before you can get access to new TalkJS features.
+It also means you won't need to wait for a new version of `@talkjs/react` to be published before you can get access to new TalkJS features.

-From our (TalkJS) perspective, it means we have a lower maintenance burden: we can ship new JS features without having to update (and test and verify) `talkjs-react`.
+From our (TalkJS) perspective, it means we have a lower maintenance burden: we can ship new JS features without having to update (and test and verify) `@talkjs/react`.

 This works because vanilla TalkJS is fully backward compatible and has a very consistent design: all UI components are instantiated and mutated in the same way.
 The React components simply treats any prop that looks like an event (name starts with "on") like an event.
 Also, barring some props unique to the react components (such as `syncConversation`, `style` and `loadingComponent`), all remaining props are simply assumed to be valid options to pass to `createChatbox` and its sister methods.

-This way, if TalkJS eg adds support for a new event or a new option, this will Just Work without updating `talkjs-react`.
-Modern TypeScript features (notably, [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html)) let us do this in a fully type-safe manner: If you upgrade `talkjs`, then your invocations to `talkjs-react` components will allow new props.
+This way, if TalkJS eg adds support for a new event or a new option, this will Just Work without updating `@talkjs/react`.
+Modern TypeScript features (notably, [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html)) let us do this in a fully type-safe manner: If you upgrade `talkjs`, then your invocations to `@talkjs/react` components will allow new props.

 Any future changes should follow this same design: they should be maximally forward compatible.